renatoathaydes/jb/README.md

 module: my-app
 version: '0.0.0'

-# default is src/main/java
+# default is src
 source-dirs: [ src ]

-# default is src/main/resources
+# default is resources
 resource-dirs: [ resources ]
 # The following options use the default values and could be omitted
 compile-libs-dir: build/compile-libs